Alcibiades-Capital/valorem-website/site/about.md

 hero:
   heading: Valorem develops decentralized options.
   text_markdown: |
     We are building infrastructure for a more robust options ecosystem in DeFi.
-Find out more about our contributors, advisors, and investors below.
+Find out more about our contributors, advisors, and backers below.
 page_blocks:
   - _id: partners_all
     cards: